 Each square represents a single shot.
 It shows who or what is in the scene, what’s being said, and any text or graphics that appear on the screen.
 As you read through a storyboard, you should be able to “see” the video playing in your head.

 A good storyboard serves two main functions: planning and communication.

 When you storyboard a video, you’re creating a plan for production.
 It's tempting to just pick up a video camera and start recording, but without a road map you’ll waste time, money and energy.

-A storyboard forces you to visualize the shots you’ll need, the order in which they’ll appear, and how the visuals will interact with the script.
+A video storyboard forces you to visualize the shots you’ll need, the order in which they’ll appear, and how the visuals will interact with the script.
 It’s much easier to hash out the details during pre-production than it is on location, when the clock is ticking on an expensive production team (or worse, after everything’s been shot!).

 Another challenge of team productions like video is communication.
 With a storyboard, you can show a client or production crew exactly what you have in mind.
 No more wordy explanations or charades!

 The storyboard will change as team members offer feedback and the project evolves.
 It's an essential tool for making sure everyone involved is on the same page.

 Wondering how to storyboard a video?
 After cameras and lenses, every video storyteller has two essential tools: shots and cuts.
 These two tools are much, much more important than the gear you use.